pwy7fv/DS-4002-Group-Projects/DATA/Data_Appendix.md

 #### Summary of Title:
 - **Defintion**: The name of the review.
+- **missing values**: None
+- **method to final form**: The review titles were scraped from the movies imdb page using selenium.

 #### Summary of Content:
-**Defintion**: he review text written by the user.
+**Defintion**: The review text written by the user.
+- **missing values**: None
+- **method to final form**: Reviews were scraped from the movie’s IMDb page using Selenium.
+Reviews marked with a spoiler warning were initially scraped as having "No content".
+To clean the dataset, missing reviews were manually identified, and content was copied from the original source into the CSV file.

-#### Author Name:
+#### Summary of Author Name:
 - **Definition**: The name of the reviewer
+- **missing values**: None
+- **method to final form**: The reviewers names were scraped from the movies imdb page using selenium.

+#### Summary of Year:
+- **Defintion**: The Year the review was published.
+- **Year Range**: 2001 for all
+- **missing values**: None
+- **method to final form**: The years were extracted from the full date using python
 ---

 ### Figures and Tables:
 #### Figure 2: Distribution of Movie Reviews by Date (Post-2011)

 ![image](https://github.com/user-attachments/assets/2d44648a-4cc9-4ca5-b828-56d55394d032)
-- This graph shows the distribution of reviews by year
+This graph shows the distribution of reviews by year
 ![image](https://github.com/user-attachments/assets/a973f3ca-b073-49d5-a632-402fba468d42)
-- This graph shows how the average star rating changed over time
+This graph shows how the average star rating changed over time

 ---